 Though web application firewalls, DDoS mitigation, and content delivery networks provide an additional layer between your network services and Internet threats, they are not complete solutions but rather individual lines of defense for the sensitive data behind your web applications.
 Skillful attackers know to look for them, and their tactics for circumventing them are improving every day.
 Though they can make it more difficult for some attacks to succeed, they are not foolproof.
 Thus, you need to make sure that the web application behind these layers has been thoroughly tested for vulnerabilities.

 As a full-featured web security scanner, Acunetix does just that.
 No matter what client-side or server-side technologies your web applications use, it works.
-Its DeepScan technology accurately crawls and maps out any kind of web application, from open source content management systems like WordPress to custom applications.
-It identifies critical vulnerabilities that make websites vulnerable to application layer attacks: SQL Injection, Cross-site scripting (XSS), and Remote Code Execution (RCE).
+Its DeepScan technology accurately crawls and maps out any kind of web application, from open-source content management systems like WordPress to custom applications.
+It identifies critical vulnerabilities that make websites vulnerable to application layer attacks: SQL Injection, Cross-site Scripting (XSS), Remote Code Execution (RCE), and many more.
 Acunetix also identifies other flaws like untrusted or expired TLS/SSL certificates, web server misconfigurations, and weak passwords that may fall victim to brute force attacks.
 All this adds up to a clear view of the web security posture of your large or small business, as well as the tools and knowledge you need to secure your web applications.

 Available Online, on Windows, on Linux, and on macOS

 Acunetix fits with any kind of business infrastructure.
 For those who prefer cloud security solutions, Acunetix Online gives you the full power of our web security scanner from a secure cloud portal.
 For those who prefer to run security tools from servers located in their own offices or data centers, Acunetix has options.
-In addition to a Microsoft Windows version, we have recently released a version of Acunetix vulnerability scanner that has been engineered from the ground up to run on Linux.
+In addition to a Microsoft Windows version, Acunetix is the only business-grade vulnerability scanner that runs on Linux.